gottyduke/DKUtil/docs/Hook.md

 ## Forewords
 Since this library is mainly used to help with SKSE64 plugin developments, and to clarify the usage between `DKUtil::Hook` and `CommonLibSSE::REL`:
-They are designed for different use scenarios.
-To just replace a game `call/jmp subroutine` instruction with a `call/jmp` to designated hook function, by all means, use the `trampoline::write_call/write_branch`.
+They are designed for different use scenarios. ~~To just replace a game `call/jmp subroutine` instruction with a `call/jmp` to designated hook function, by all means, use the `trampoline::write_call/write_branch`.~~ `DKUtil::Hook` now also offers `write_call/write_branch`.
 To weave a function call in assembly that do not have `call/jmp` type of instructions, then use `DKUtil::Hook`.

 ## API